TumorPred: A Computational Framework Implemented via an R/Shiny Web Application for Parameter Estimation and Sensitivity Analysis in Compartmental Brain Modeling: Software description

+\item \textbf{Module 2.
+Sensitivity Analysis}: Based on the computed ODE solutions, a sensitivity analysis module was developed to evaluate the influence of model parameters on system outputs. \item \textbf{Module 3.
+Parameter Estimation}: A parameter estimation module was incorporated to allow users to estimate unknown model parameters using uploaded experimental or clinical plasma data. \end{itemize}

-We developed R/Shiny web applications using RStudio, one of the most widely adopted integrated development environments (IDEs) for R programming.
-The application code is organized in a single file containing three main components: the user interface (\texttt{UI}), the \texttt{server}, and the \texttt{shinyApp} function, as illustrated in Figure~\ref{inputt}(d).
-In our design, the graphical user interface (GUI) is divided into a sidebar panel(left) and a main panel(right) as shown in Figure~\ref{inputt}(a).
-The UI defines the graphical layout of the application.
-Inputs provided by the user through the UI are transferred to the server, where they are processed.
-The command \texttt{shinyApp(ui = ui, server = server)} links the UI and server into a single interactive web application.
+\textbf{Stage 3.
+Integration and Output Rendering}: The UI and server components were integrated to dynamically render outputs in the main panel of the interface.
+The command \texttt{shinyApp(ui = ui, server = server)} links the UI and server into a single interactive web application as shown in Figure~\ref{inputt}(b).
 The server then generates outputs such as figures, tables, or other graphical elements which are displayed in the positions specified by the UI.
-Furthermore, a \texttt{www} directory (Figure~\ref{inputt}(b))can be created in the root folder of a Shiny application to store external resources (e.g., scripts, images, excel files, or videos) that can be directly referenced within the app.
-The system of differential equations that defined 4-CNS brain model is shown in Figure~\ref{inputt}(c).
+Furthermore, a \texttt{www} directory (Figure~\ref{inputt}(c)) can be created in the root folder of a Shiny application to store external resources (e.g., scripts, images, excel files, or videos) that can be directly referenced within the app.
 The description of the parameters and the reference values can be found in the supplementary materials.
 Finally, the \texttt{TumorPred} application has been deployed on \texttt{shinyapps.io}, making it accessible to a broader scientific and user community.